JaredRiceSr/steemconnect/README.md

 ```js
 \du
 ```
 - Check to make sure the account was created.
 The attribute list should be empty.
+If the account was not created, try `CREATE ROLE` again.
 ```js
 ALTER ROLE utopian SUPERUSER;
 ```